RetroAchievements/docs/docs/general/faq.md

 First, you'll want to [report the broken achievement](#how-do-i-report-a-broken-achievement).
 (This is an excellent way to contribute to the betterment of the community!)
 It creates a ticket report for the achievement developers who will then review the problem and look for a solution.

-If the achievement wasn't awarded, you can request a [manual-unlock](#how-do-i-request-a-manual-unlock).
+If the achievement wasn't awarded, you can request a [manual unlock](#how-do-i-request-a-manual-unlock).
-You'll need to [report the broken achievement](#how-do-i-report-a-broken-achievement) and provide [proof of completion](#in-detail-how-to-request-a-manual-unlock).
+You'll need to [report the broken achievement](#how-do-i-report-a-broken-achievement) and provide [proof of completion](#in-summary-how-to-request-a-manual-unlock).

 ### How do I report a broken achievement?